platonvin/lum-al/Readme.md

   - Navigate to the project directory:
 `$ cd lum-al`

-  - Install dependencies via Vcpkg:
-`$ vcpkg install`
+  - Build library:
+`$ make library -j4`
     - On Linux, GLFW may ask you to install multiple packages.
 Install them in advance:
 `sudo apt install libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config build-essential`.

-    - For MinGW on Windows specify MinGW as triplet:
-`$ vcpkg install --triplet=x64-mingw-static --host-triplet=x64-mingw-static`.

-  - Build library:
-`$ make library -j4`
      - Built library is placed into /lib.
-Use -llumal to link with it (do not forget to -Llum-al/lib)
+Use `-llumal` to link with it (do not forget to `-Llum-al/lib`)
  - use `make example` to build and run example-triangle.

 see [src/al.hpp](src/al.hpp) for more info

-Some Vulkan function are wrapped with Renderer:: ones, but only when it simplifies usage